Vet Foxconn like a WWII vet

 The big company was never asked to prove that they actually needed the money.
 In fact, they don’t claim that they do need it.
 Their argument is essentially that if they can’t get paid off here they’ll get some other state to pay them off there.
 The company didn’t so much as pay state taxpayers the respect of sending one of their executives to answer questions before a legislative committee.

-The whole unseemly deal was rushed through the state Legislature and now the Wisconsin Economic Development Commission has been trying to ram it through their own board without so much as sharing the actual contract with members before they vote.
+The whole unseemly deal was rushed through the state Legislature and now the Wisconsin Economic Development Corporation has been trying to ram it through their own board without so much as sharing the actual contract with members before they vote.

 To his credit, one board member, Sen. Tim Carpenter (D-Milwaukee), demanded to see the actual language instead of an air-brushed staff summary.
 After weeks of stone-walling WEDC director Mark Hogan finally relented and said he would consent to cough up the actual contract, but only 48 hours before the final vote is scheduled.

-Note: Editor's Note: This story has been updated to correct the name of the Wisconsin Economic Development Corporation.